somya-cb/CouchbaseSync/README.md

    - Create collection: `profiles`

 2. **App Services Configuration:**
-   - Create an App Services endpoint
+   - Create an App Services endpoint (e.g., test-endpoint)
-   - Create a user (test-user) for the endpoint
+   - Create a user for the endpoint (e.g., test-user)
    - In Access & Validation, use wildcard `!` to allow all access
    - Update the sync gateway URL in `SyncService.cs` with your endpoint